Etubaba/scrapay-server/README.md

 This is a Graphql server built with nestJS, it authenticate users logged in via auth0 client interface.
 After a successful authentication user can now perform other book management operations using apollo client for client request.

+Other tools includes express-jwt for authentication auth0 jwt token, prisma for database query, jwks-rsa to retrive secret for token validation.

 Unit testing was implemented to run test for functionalities on this server.

 # <span style="color:#297deb"> How to run: </span>